-You are cordially invited to attend our annual meeting of shareholders on Thursday, January 30, 2014.
+You are cordially invited to attend our annual meeting of shareholders on Thursday, January 29, 2015.
 We will hold the meeting at 9:00 a.m., Central Time, at Gateway Center, One Gateway Drive, Collinsville, Illinois 62234.

-In connection with the annual meeting, we have enclosed a notice of the meeting, a proxy statement and a proxy card.
-We have also enclosed a copy of our annual report for the fiscal year ended September 30, 2013, which contains detailed information about us and our operating and financial performance.
+In connection with the annual meeting, we have prepared a notice of the meeting, a proxy statement, a proxy card and our annual report for the fiscal year ended September 30, 2014, which contain detailed information about us and our operating and financial performance.
+On or about December 12, 2014, we began mailing to our shareholders these materials or a Notice of Availability of Proxy Materials containing instructions on how to access these materials online.

 Whether or not you plan to attend the meeting, we encourage you to vote your shares.
-You may vote by telephone or on the Internet, or complete, sign and return the enclosed proxy card in the postage-paid envelope, also enclosed.
+You may vote by telephone or on the Internet, or if you received or requested to receive printed proxy materials, complete, sign and return the enclosed proxy card in the postage-paid envelope enclosed with the proxy materials.
 The prompt execution of your proxy will be greatly appreciated.